tlsfuzzer/tlsfuzzer/docs/source/timing-analysis.rst

    PYTHONPATH=. python tlsfuzzer/extract.py -o "/output/dir" --rsa-keys keys.pem --raw-times times.csv

-where ``keys.pem`` is a file with concatenated PKCS#8 PEM encoded keys and ``times.csv`` is a csv file with one column, with values representing the processing times for every key in turn.
+where ``keys.pem`` is a file with concatenated PKCS#8 PEM encoded keys and ``times.csv`` is a CSV file with one column, with values representing the processing times for every key in turn.

 That will create 6 files, one for each of the parameters of the private key: